rbisewski/sighte/README.md

 The code itself is based off of a fork of the surf browser created by the team at surf.suckless.org, which they implemented in Webkit1 and GTK2, using dmenu as a way to interact with X11.
 This project borrows from their original design and parts of their code base.
+However, the code is rather different and relies on GTK3 and glibc for various functionality instead of the suckless libraries / binaries.

 Parts of it are still broken from the transition to Wekbit2 and GTK3+ which are *quite* a bit different.
 It is not recommended to use this browser as a